 Then we read and study about the baptism of Jesus Christ.
-Matthew 3:13 says, Then cometh Jesus from Galilee to Jordan unto John... that's John the Baptist... to be baptized of him.
-And we know that Jesus was baptized not for repentance, not because He had done something wrong, not because of sin in His life, but He was baptized because this was a mark of God upon Him, the anointing of the LORD.
+Matthew 3:13 says, Then cometh Jesus from Galilee to Jordan unto John [that's John the Baptist] to be baptized of him.
+And we know that Jesus was baptized not for repentance, not because He had done something wrong, not because of sin in His life, but He was baptized because this was a mark of God upon Him, the anointing of the Lord.
 In other words, it was more like an ordination so that people could see that Jesus was the Son of God and He was the Messiah and He was going to start at that point with His earthly ministry.
-Remember, the heavens opened and a Spirit like a dove descended upon Jesus, and there was a voice from Heaven saying, "Thou art my beloved Son in whom I am well pleased."
-You find that, of course, in Mark chapter 1, verses 9-11.
+Remember, the heavens opened and the Spirit like a dove descended upon Jesus and there was a voice from Heaven saying, Thou art my beloved Son, in whom I am well pleased.
+We find that, of course, in Mark 1:9-11.

-Well, the prophecy was fulfilled of the baptism of the coming of the Messiah and we see also the leading of the Holy Spirit here, and we've read some of that already.
-Matthew 4:1, Then was Jesus led up of the Spirit into the wilderness to be tempted of the devil.
-And now we look at the three specific temptations, the temptation of Christ, and they're described in Matthew and Luke.
-We've read this.
+The prophecy was fulfilled of the baptism of the coming of the Messiah and we see also the leading of the Holy Spirit here.
+We've read some of that already.
+Matthew 4:1: Then was Jesus led up of the Spirit into the wilderness to be tempted of the devil.
+Now we look at the three specific temptations, the temptation of Christ.
+And they're described in Matthew and Luke, and we read this.
 Satan had a strategy.

-The first testing that we read of was to turn stones into bread, Matthew chapter 4, verses 2-3, talks about that.
-And this first testing targeted Christ's urgent physical need.
-He was there forty days and forty nights and He was there without eating.
-You read of that, of course, in Luke chapter 4 and verse 2.
+The first testing that we read of was to turn stones into bread.
+Matthew 4:2-3 talks about that, this first testing targeted Christ's urgent physical need.
+He was there forty days and forty nights and he was there without eating.
+You read of that, of course, in Luke 4:2.
 It says, Being forty days tempted of the devil.
 And in those days he did eat nothing: and when they were ended, he afterward hungered.

 Matthew 4:2 says, And when he had fasted forty days and forty nights, he was afterward an hungred.

-Well, the devil appealed to His physical need, but notice Jesus' response to the devil.
-Matthew 4:4 says, But he answered and said, It is written, Man shall not live by bread alone, but by every word that proceedeth out of the mouth of God.

-Deuteronomy 8:3 says, And he humbled thee, and suffered thee to hunger, and fed thee with manna...
-Now, of course, Jesus is quoting Deuteronomy chapter 8 and verse 3.
+The devil appealed to His physical need but notice Jesus' response to the devil.
+Matthew 4:4 says, But he answered and said, It is written, man shall not live by bread alone, but by every word that proceedeth out of the mouth of God.
+Deuteronomy 8:3 says, And he humbled thee, and suffered thee to hunger, and fed thee with manna.
+And, of course, Jesus is quoting Deuteronomy 8:3.